-The education that DCs receive focuses on all the basic sciences, anatomy and physiology, with a special emphasis on the health and function of the spine and central nervous system.
+The education that DCs receive focuses on all the basic sciences, anatomy, and physiology, with a particular emphasis on the health and function of the spine and central nervous system.

-Two of the major alternative health care systems practiced in the US and elsewhere today are osteopathy (osteopathic manipulative therapy) and chiropractic care.
+Two effective alternative health care systems practiced in the US and elsewhere today are osteopathy (osteopathic manipulative therapy) and chiropractic care.

-These two approaches are closely related and require similar training, but osteopaths perform more global manipulations of the spine, where chiropractors perform more specific spinal adjustments.
+These two approaches are closely related and require similar training, but osteopaths perform more global manipulations of the spine, whereas chiropractors perform more specific spinal adjustments.

 Chiropractors are holistic, non-invasive professionals who focus on disease prevention and symptom management.

-DCs specialize in vertebral subluxation or the elimination of nervous system interference due to misalignment and / or abnormal movement of the spinal vertebra.
+DCS specializes in vertebral subluxation or the elimination of nervous system interference due to misalignment and abnormal movement of the spinal vertebra.

-When vertebral subluxation is left untreated, it leads to improper communication between nerves, organs, muscles, and tissues.
-This contributes to widespread problems with control of function and can cause symptoms in any or all parts of the body.
+When vertebral subluxation is left untreated, it leads to improper communication between nerves, muscles, and tissues.
+This contributes to widespread problems with control of function and can cause symptoms in any or all body parts.

-Chiropractic is the art of restoring the body to its natural state using many different techniques, which may include manual adjustments but also stress reduction, inflammation reduction, and diet improvement.
+Chiropractic is the art of restoring the body to its natural state using many different techniques, including manual adjustments and stress reduction, inflammation reduction, and diet improvement.

-Rather than using medications to accomplish this, DCs focus on eliminating irritating interference in the central nervous system (subluxations) that causes the body to break down and dysfunction to occur.
+Rather than using medications to accomplish this, DCs focus on eliminating irritating interference in the central nervous system (subluxations) that causes the body to break down and become dysfunctional.

-DCs are somewhat different from primary care physicians, or MDs, because they emphasize a “whole person approach” to treatment and care.
+DCS is somewhat different from primary care physicians or MDs because they emphasize a “whole person approach” to treatment and care.

-DCs often know their patients well, taking time during visits to discuss the patient’s symptoms, medical history, lifestyle, stress level, diet, and sleep.
+DCS often know their patients well, taking time during visits to discuss their symptoms, medical history, lifestyle, stress level, diet, and sleep.

-It is very important for chiropractors to truly understand their patients in a holistic sense, not only to develop a treatment plan, but also to help prevent symptoms from returning in the future.
+Chiropractors need to understand their patients in a holistic sense truly, not only to develop a treatment plan but also to help prevent symptoms from returning in the future.

 Seeing a chiropractor is not intended to replace visits with your regular doctor.
-In fact, most chiropractors have a working relationship with local medical doctors, who jointly manage a patient’s care to provide the best possible results.
+Most chiropractors have a working relationship with local medical doctors, who jointly manage a patient’s care to provide the best possible results.

 A written referral is not needed to see a chiropractic doctor (DC) because they are primary care physicians.

-Like seeing an MD, chiropractic care is included in most health insurance plans, including major medical plans, workers’ compensation, Medicare, some Medicaid plans, and Blue Cross Blue Shield plans.
+Like seeing an MD, chiropractic care is included in most health insurance plans, including major medical procedures, workers’ compensation, Medicare, Medicaid plans, and Blue Cross Blue Shield plans.